abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspaceSweepJobObject.md

 ```

 ### -ObjectivePrimaryMetric
-Name of the metric to optimize.
+[Required] Name of the metric to optimize.

 ```yaml
 Type: System.String